 We will not print bulletins.
 The bulletins can be viewed online on facebook or our website.

-Tithe envelopes will be placed at the information desk and other areas in the foyer.
+Tithe envelopes will be placed around the church in strategic areas such as the information desk and in the foyers.

 Greeters will be counting and ensuring we keep to our capacity limit of 250 guests.